wangyan100/springbootexamples/spring-boot-k8s/readme.md

     http://192.168.99.113:32663
     ```

-- use postman to send request to SpringBootApplication, it will create an entry at elasticsearch
+- use postman to send request to SpringBootApplication, it will create an entry at ElasticSearch
   ![3](doc/03.png)

 - check result, it works
   ![4](doc/04.png)

-- last but not least, you could use init container to define dependency since SpringBootApplication should be deployed after elasticsearch running
+- last but not least, you could use init container to define dependency because SpringBootApplication should be deployed after ElasticSearch running
   ![5](doc/05.png)

-- deploy by using initcontainer, as you can see, SpringBootApplication is deployed after elasticsearch is running
+- deploy by using initcontainer, as you can see, SpringBootApplication is deployed after ElasticSearch is running
     ```
     cd spring-boot-elasticsearch/src/initcontainer
     kubectl apply -f .